-The introduction to these Guidelines provides a very brief background and history of the Oread Neighborhood, a description of the forces that have shaped it over time and the factors leading to the preparation of these Design Guidelines.
+The introduction to these Guidelines provides a very brief background and history of the Oread Neighborhood, a description of the forces that have shaped it over time and the factors leading the preparation these Design Guidelines.

-It is recommended that all users of the Guidelines review this section to gain an understanding of the essential design qualities of the Oread Neighborhood that are important to the community.
+It is recommended that all users of the Guidelines review this section to gain an understanding of the essential design qualities of the Oread Neighborhood that important to the community.